Editorial disclosure: Opinions expressed on this page are the author's alone and do not represent the views of any bank.

-NorthOne is a digital-only financial services provider.
-Developed with small businesses, startups, and freelancers in mind, NorthOne offers an easy-to-use mobile-friendly business checking account solution that comes with unlimited fee-free transactions and access to more than 61,000 ATMs.
-As the best digital banking option for small business owners, this bank account provider supports integrations with some of the most popular payment and accounting software solutions.
+NorthOne is a digital-only financial services provider established in 2017.
+Developed with small businesses, startups, and freelancers in mind, NorthOne offers an easy-to-use, mobile-friendly business checking account solution that comes with unlimited transactions and access to more than 2,000,000 ATMs across the US.
+As the best digital banking option for small-business owners, this bank account provider supports integrations with some of the most popular payment and accounting software solutions, too.

 As the best internet bank for small-business owners, NorthOne offers an excellent digital-first alternative to traditional business checking account solutions.
-Unlike some of its competitors, this provider has a single online-based business checking option that can be opened and entirely managed via your Android or iOS phone.
+Unlike some of its competitors featured on our list, this provider has a single online-based business checking option that can be opened and entirely managed via browser or Android or iOS app.

-While NorthOne may not be an actual bank, its accounts are still FDIC-insured thanks to the provider’s partnership with FDIC member, Bancorp Inc.
+Still, keep in mind that NorthOne isn’t an actual bank.
+However, its accounts are still FDIC-insured thanks to the provider’s partnership with FDIC member The Bancorp.

-Credit cards aren’t listed among this financial services provider’s products.
-However, NorthOne offers Mastercard debit cards as part of its solution.
-You can use your debit card to make cash withdrawals at any MoneyPass ATM nationwide, shop online or in-store anywhere that Mastercard is accepted, and activate, freeze, or order additional cards directly from your phone.
+Credit cards aren’t part of NorthOne’s product lineup.
+However, it does offer Mastercard debit cards as a part of its solution.
+You can use your debit card to make cash withdrawals at any MoneyPass or Cirrus ATM nationwide, shop online or in-store anywhere Mastercard is accepted, and activate, freeze, or order additional cards directly from your phone.

 Branch and ATM Availability

-In addition to providing online-only banking for small-business owners, NorthOne lets you make fee-free withdrawals at more than 61,000 MoneyPass ATMs nationwide.
-Note that you can also use out-of-network ATMs, but NorthOne won’t reimburse the fees such transactions may incur.
+In addition to providing online-only banking for small business owners, NorthOne lets you make fee-free withdrawals at more than 2,000,000 Cirrus ATMs nationwide.
+Note that you can also use out-of-network ATMs; however, NorthOne won’t reimburse the fees such transactions may incur.

 Online and Mobile Banking

-Not only does this small-business checking account provider offer a fully featured mobile app, but it also recognizes that being able to access your account from a computer is equally important.
-NorthOne offers proprietary invoice-making software, lets you export your financial info into Excel, and integrates with some of the most popular payment and accounting tools, such as Expensify, QuickBooks, FreshBooks, Xero, Wave, PayPal, Shopify, Amazon, and Stripe.
+This small business checking account provider recognizes the importance of multi-platform support: You can access your account via browser and mobile app alike.
+NorthOne offers proprietary invoice-making software, too, but you can still export your financial info into Excel and integrate it with some of the most popular payment and accounting tools such as Expensify, QuickBooks, FreshBooks, Xero, Wave, PayPal, Shopify, Amazon, and Stripe.

-NorthOne top choice for small business and startup loans, simply because business funding isn’t the type of service this provider focuses on.
+NorthOne is not a top choice for small-business and startup loans - it simply doesn’t offer business funding.
 However, if you are on the hunt for easy-to-use and affordable business checking solutions to support your business loan, this may be it.

-Some of the most apparent advantages of NorthOne’s business banking include unlimited fee-free transactions, sub-accounts, bill payment, expense management, valuable integrations, and in-app live support.
+Some of the most apparent advantages of NorthOne’s business banking option include unlimited transactions, an unlimited number of Envelopes to organize business expenses, bill payment, valuable integrations, and in-app live support.
 Since there are no hidden fees, with this solution, you can also save a significant chunk of funds that you’d otherwise leave at the bank - on average, you can save more than $180 a month with NorthOne.
 The downside is that the $10 monthly fee can only be waived for the first month, all domestic wire transfers have a $15 fee, and there are no reimbursements for fees charged by out-of-network ATMs.

 - ⦿ Excellent cashback rewards

-Chase is a subsidiary of JPMorgan Chase & Co., headquartered in Manhattan, NYC.
-Since being founded in 1877, it has been through several mergers, the latest in 2000 with J.P.
+Chase is a subsidiary of JPMorgan Chase & Co. headquartered in Manhattan, NYC.
+Since being founded in 1877, it has been through several mergers, the latest of which was in 2000 with J.P.
 Morgan.
 Along with Wells Fargo, Citigroup, and Bank of America, it’s one of the “Big Four” banks in the United States, accounting for 45% of all US customer deposits across the country.

-Chase is a very good bank for small-business owners, offering a variety of loan options.
-There are many options for small-business loans, including term loans, lines of credit, SBA loans, commercial real estate loans, and equipment financing options.
+Chase is a very good bank for small business owners, offering a variety of loan options.
+There are as many as 12 options for small business loans, including term loans, lines of credit, SBA loans, commercial real estate loans, and equipment financing options.

-Chase bank loans range from $10,000 to $5,000,000, with varying interest rates.
+Chase bank loans range from $5,000 to $5,000,000 with varying interest rates.
 Terms range from 12 to 84 months.
 Lines of credit up to $350,000 are also available through Chase’s SBA Express.
-If you want an SBA loan, there are three options: A classic SBA 7(a) loan, SBA Express term loan or line of credit, or SBA 504 loan.
-You can borrow up to $12.5 million, depending on loan type and project.
-Chase is a preferred SBA lender, meaning you can get access to SBA loans sooner than usual.
+If you want an SBA loan, there are three options available: A classic SBA 7(a) loan, an SBA Express term loan, or an SBA 504 loan.
+You can borrow up to $5,000,000 and Chase is a preferred SBA lender, meaning you can get access to SBA loans sooner than usual.

 When it comes to credit cards at Chase the two most popular offerings are the Ink Business Unlimited® and Ink Business Cash® credit cards.

-Both come with no annual fee, a 12-month introductory period of 0% APR (15.49% to 21.49% after that), and a $750 cashback bonus if you spend $7,500 in your first three months.
-Ink Business Unlimited will also earn you a standard 1.5% cash back on all purchases, while Ink Business Cash gives you as much as 5% on the first $25,000 spent on office supplies, internet, cable, and phone services.
-Finally, for $95 per year, you can opt for an Ink Business Preferred® card.
-This gets you further benefits, like 100,000 bonus points if you spend $15,000 within three months of account opening, as well as triple points on purchases in select business categories, as well as no foreign transaction fees.
+Both come with no annual fee, a 12-month introductory period of 0% APR (15.49% to 21.49% after that), and a $500 cashback bonus if you spend $3,000 in your first three months.
+Ink Business Unlimited will also earn you a standard 1.5% cash back on all purchases, while Ink Business Cash gives you as much as 5% on office supplies, internet, cable, and phone services.
+Finally, for $95, you can opt for an Ink Business Preferred card.
+This gets you further benefits like triple points on travel and other select business categories, as well as no foreign transaction fees.

 Branch and ATM Availability

-Whether you’re looking for Chase small business loans, checking accounts, and credit cards are all linked to one of the bank’s branches or ATMs.
-It’s no surprise that Chase, as one of the largest banks in the country, has a vast number of locations across the United States.
-With 4,700 branches and 16,000 ATMs, Chase is comparable to Wells Fargo, the Bank of America, and other leaders in the field.
+Whether you’re looking for Chase small business loans, checking accounts, or credit cards, you won’t have trouble finding one of the bank’s branches or ATMs.
+It’s no surprise that Chase, as one of the largest banks in the country, has a huge number of locations across the United States.
+With around 4,700 branches and 16,000 ATMs, Chase is comparable to Wells Fargo, the Bank of America, and other leaders in the field.

 Online and Mobile Banking